matteobongio/IML-notes/unsupervised.typ

 + Compute the LOF score by comparing the LRD of a point $x$ to the LRD of its neighbours. if much lower, it is an outlier

 == Vector Quantization, data representation by prototypes
+- VQ is related to clustering, but it is not the same thing

+==== Vector Quantization
+- Updates onlt the winner, random sequential presentation of single examples, learning rate controls he step size of updates

 - Initialize K prototype vectors
 - loop: